HunterBelanger/ndarray/README.md

 * ```NDArray<std::complex<float>>```
 * ```NDArray<std::complex<double>>```

-This is due to the fact that only certain numberic types are allowed by Numpy.
+This is due to the fact that only certain numeric types are allowed by Numpy.
 Attempting to save a NDArray templated for a different type will result in and exception being thrown.
 Python and Numpy allow for the storing of raw Python objects in ```.npy``` files, but the loading of such files into a C++